 The Three Ingredients Required For Action.

-His eponymously named Fogg Model says there are three elements that must be simultaneously present for someone to take action:
+His eponymously named Fogg Model says three elements must be simultaneously present for someone to take action:

 - Motivation – the person has to be sufficiently motivated;